Why Location Is Important for Restaurants: 3 Key Takeaways

 Rent and operating costs

-How To Evaluate a Location for Restaurant Survival
+Evaluating Why Location Is Important for Restaurant Survival

-Choosing the right spot is crucial.
-Use the checklists and steps below to assess each potential location through the lens of survival and long-term stability — not just initial excitement or price.
+Use the checklists and steps below to assess each potential location through the lens of survival and long-term stability.

 Demographic research